THE NIGHTMARES THAT BUILT OUR AMERICAN DREAM

 2021

 When someone has hit rock bottom, there’s no where else to go but up.
 Rather than worry about investors or debt during the lockdown, Neil saw an opportunity in a struggling hotel.
-After seven months of negotiation and rallying investors, he and his team hammered and painted tirelessly during the pandemic’s second wave.
+After seven months of negotiations, he and his team hammered and painted tirelessly during the pandemic’s second wave.
 On time and under budget, Nap York Central Park opened at 940 8th Avenue.

 Against all odds, Nap York Central Park launched in June 2021, one of the few new businesses to open in New York City during the second wave of the pandemic.